billthefarmer/diary/data/help.md

 day, or in the custom calendar will show the next or previous month.

 ## Swipe up and down
-Swipe up and down in the diary page will show the previous or next month (disabled), or in the custom calendar will show the previous or next year.
+Swipe up and down with two fingers in the diary page will show the previous or next month, or in the custom calendar will show the previous or next year.

 ## Editing
 In markdown mode the **Edit** button floating above the page allows